Iowa Caucus 2020: At least half of results expected by day's end, Dems say

-DES MOINES, Iowa -- Democratic Party officials in Iowa planned to release a majority of the delayed caucus results by 5 p.m.
-EST, according to details shared with presidential campaigns on Tuesday.
+DES MOINES, Iowa -- Clouded by doubts on a chaotic day-after, Democratic Party officials planned to release a majority of Iowa's delayed presidential caucus results by late Tuesday, according to details shared with campaigns on a private conference call.

-The news came as chaos and confusion hung over Iowa and the party scrambled to deliver the delayed results of its first-in-the-nation presidential contest.
-Frustrated presidential candidates plowed ahead in their quest for the White House.
+The news did little to stem rising confusion and concern more than 12 hours after voting ended without the release of a single result in the opening contest of the Democrats 2020 primary season.

-More than 12 hours after caucus sites across the state closed, not a single vote had been reported and organizers offered no clear timeline - aside for promising that some of the highly anticipated results of the opening contest of the 2020 primary season would come late Tuesday.
+State party chairman Troy Price informed campaigns that he would release at least 50% of all caucus results at 5 p.m.
+EST, but he declined to answer pointed questions from frustrated campaign representatives about when the party would release the full results or how it could ensure their integrity -- even whether it would be a matter of days or weeks.

 At the same time, the leading candidates tried to spin the uncertainty to their advantage, claiming momentum as they pivoted their campaigns to next-up New Hampshire.